Warranty & Insurance for New Builds

-Whether you’re constructing a home from the ground up or developing multiple units, a New Build Warranty is essential for protecting your investment.
+Whether you’re constructing a home from the ground up or developing multiple units, a new build warranty is essential for protecting your investment.
 These warranties cover structural defects that may not be visible right away and are a key requirement for most mortgage lenders.
+Alongside this, new build warranty:

 When you buy a pre-owned property, depending on its age, the home likely had a Structural Warranty when it was first completed.
 If you buy a house second-hand within 10 years of it being built, you’re also likely to have the original building warranty passed onto you as the new owner.